llpeterson/e2e/rpc.md

-indicates that the message body (as demarked by the `DATA` line) is meaningful only to the application program (i.e., the server method) that this client is trying to request service from.
-More specifically, the `+proto` phrase specifies that the recipient will be able to interpret the bits in the message according to a *Protocol Buffer* (abbreviated `proto`) interface specification.
+indicates that the message body (as demarked by the `DATA` line) is meaningful only to the application program (i.e., the server method) that this client is requesting service from.
+More specifically, the `+proto` string specifies that the recipient will be able to interpret the bits in the message according to a *Protocol Buffer* (abbreviated `proto`) interface specification.
 Protocol Buffers are gRPC's way of specifiying how the parameters being passed to